Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 If the Staker has active shares in either the `EigenPodManager` or `StrategyManager`, they are removed while the withdrawal is in the queue.

 The withdrawal can be completed by the Staker after `withdrawalDelayBlocks`, and does not require the Staker to "fully exit" from the system -- the Staker may choose to receive their shares back in full once the withdrawal is completed (see [`completeQueuedWithdrawal`](#completequeuedwithdrawal) for details).

+Note that becoming an Operator is irreversible!
+Although Operators can withdraw, they cannot use this method to undelegate from themselves.

 *Effects*:
 * Any shares held by the Staker in the `EigenPodManager` and `StrategyManager` are removed from the Operator's delegated shares.